Pickleball paddle core comparison chart

 Understanding Pickleball Paddle Cores

-The paddle core is the internal structure sandwiched between the paddle face materials.
-While you cannot see it from the outside, it has a huge impact on paddle performance.
+The paddle core is the internal structure located between the paddle faces.
+While it's hidden from view, it has a major influence on how a paddle performs.

 • Power and pop